Aviation Safety Reporting Program

 - The report should give the date, time, location, persons and aircraft involved (if applicable), nature of the event, and all pertinent details.

 - To ensure receipt of this information, the program provides for the waiver of certain disciplinary actions against persons, including pilots and air traffic controllers, who file timely written reports concerning potentially unsafe incidents.
 To be considered timely, reports must be delivered or postmarked within 10 days of the incident unless that period is extended for good cause.
-Reports should be submitted on National Aeronautics and Space Administration (NASA) ARC Forms 277, which are available free of charge, postage prepaid, at FAA Flight Standards District Offices and Flight Service Stations, and from NASA, ASRS, P.O.
+Reports should be submitted on National Aeronautics and Space Administration (NASA) Forms 277, which are available free of charge, postage prepaid, at FAA Flight Standards District Offices and Flight Service Stations, and from NASA, ASRS, P.O.
 Box 189, Moffet Field, CA 94035.

 - The FAA utilizes NASA to act as an independent third party to receive and analyze reports submitted under the program.
 This program is described in Advisory Circular 00-46.